-120. Incorporated legal practice without legal practitioner director
+120. Incorporated practice legal legal without practitioner director

-(1) An incorporated legal practice contravenes this subsection if it does not have any legal practitioner directors for a period exceeding 7 days.
+An incorporated legal practice contravenes this (1) subsection if it does not have any legal practitioner directors for a period exceeding 7 days.

 (2) If an incorporated legal practice ceases to have any legal practitioner directors, the incorporated legal practice must notify the prescribed authority as soon as possible.